OfficeDev/teams-toolkit/packages/function-extension/CONTRIBUTING.md

 # Contributing

 Welcome and thank you for your interest in contributing to **Microsoft.Azure.WebJobs.Extensions.TeamsFx**!
 Before contributing to this project, please review this document for policies and procedures which will ease the contribution and review process for everyone.
-If you have questions, please contact **dilin@microsoft.com**.
-This project adopted Inner Source [model](https://oe-documentation.azurewebsites.net/inner-source/index.html).
+If you have questions, please raise your issue on github.

 ## Setup Development Environment